-Copyright is the branch of law that holds the legal provisions on the rights of writers, artists and other creative persons to determine how their literary or artistic works may be used.
+Copyright is the branch of the Swedish law that holds the legal provisions on the rights of writers, artists and other creative persons to determine how their literary or artistic works may be used.
 The copyright to a work is separated into two different parts, immaterial rights and economic rights.